Following is a short story that was told to me by an old US Army Colonel. I think it may be as meaningful to you as it was for me:

 "Because I sleep when the wind blows."

-The rancher didn’t understand it.
-But something about what he said stuck with him.
-He asked the applicant to repeat what he had said.
-“Because I sleep when the wind blows.”
+The rancher didn't understand it.
+But something about what the farmer said intrigued him.
+He asked the farmer to repeat what he had said.
+The farmer repeated, "Because I sleep when the wind blows."

-The rancher was even more intriged!
-So he hired him.
+The rancher was even more intrigued!
+So much so that he decided to hire him.

-The rancher got up, went outside to the bunk house… and found the farmer asleep.
+The rancher got up, went out to the bunkhouse, and found the farmer asleep.

 He was furious.